Camden, Cherry Hill school district officials to release updated school plans next week

 "She's a vocalist and I'm really worried that they're not going to be able to sing," said Bromke.

-Camden School District officials say they will release a plan to the public on July 28, but have been focusing on hybrid models - where students spend several days in school and several days at home - with the possibility for an entirely remote option.
-Cherry Hill Schools released a hybrid plan last week, and did give families the option to go completely virtual.
+Camden School District officials say they will release a plan to the public on July 28.
+They have been focusing on hybrid models - where students spend several days in school and several days at home - with the possibility for an entirely remote option.
+Cherry Hill Schools released a hybrid plan last week, and gave families the option to go completely virtual.

 "We have staff members who are medically fragile, we have family members at home who are medically fragile, that are immune-compromised, that have challenges to deal with," said Dr. Joseph Meloche, superintendent of the Cherry Hill School District.